Health Benefits of Fava Beans

 Manganese.
 Fava beans are high in the mineral manganese.
 Your body uses manganese to maintain bone structure and strength.
 Getting enough manganese in your diet may help prevent osteoporosis and other bone problems.
 One cup of fava beans has about a third of your daily manganese needs.

 Manganese also helps your body digest glucose, a key nutrient that provides energy.
-Your body has trouble digesting glucose into energy or can’t digest it at all if you have diabetes.
+Your body has trouble turning glucose into energy or can’t digest it at all if you have diabetes.
 Getting enough manganese in your diet may lower your chances of getting diabetes.

 Fiber.
 Fava beans are rich in fiber.
 Fiber is a nutrient that helps with digestion, maintaining healthy glucose levels, and preventing cholesterol buildup.